FJLabs-Designs/Conductor-Documentation/_posts/setup/basics/2022-08-01-welcome-to-conductor.md

 ---
 title: Welcome to Conductor! — First Steps
-subtitle: Welcome to your Conductor!
+description: Welcome to your Conductor!
 Learn about what's included in the box and how to get started customizing Conductor
 categories: [setup, basics]
 ---